arkofreis1/DictatorAutoScript/README.md

 - Baritone for 1.12.2.
 - AutoArmor, AutoTotem, AutoRespawn, AutoReconnect.
-- The script looks for Black shulker boxes in the Ender Chest.
+- Black shulker boxes in the Ender Chest.

 ---